On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Final remarks

-The other, in our view, more important and unexpected advantage of the proposed method is that the scalar curvature ${}^{{}^{(3)}} -1mm R$ of the constructed three-spaces is not required to be non-negative.
-This implies that the constructed Riemannian three-geometries do indeed accommodate generic non-maximal ``timeslices''.
-The following example is to indicate that there are possibly many configurations which are not yet covered by the results in \cite{HusIlm97,HusIlm01,Bray01,Bray09}.
-It is yielded by a straightforward modification of the geometry of the $t_{Schw}=const$ timeslices of the domain of outer communication of the Schwarzschild spacetime, thereby it may also have some physical relevance. \begin{example} Consider a $t_{Schw}=const$ timeslice, $\Sigma$, in the domain of outer communication of the Schwarzschild spacetime with ADM mass $M$.
-Assume that $\Sigma$ is foliated by the $r=const$ (with $r\geq 2M$) metric spheres.
-Then, ${\widehat \gamma}_{AB}=r^2\,{\interior \gamma}_{AB}$, $\widehat N{}^A_{Schw}=0$ and ${\widehat N}_{Schw}= 1/\sqrt{1-2M/r}$.
-This is, indeed, a quasi-spherical foliation and ${}^{{}^{(3)}} -1mm R_{Schw}=0$.
-The desired example is produced by modifying the lapse exclusively, simply by adding the term $c\,M^2\,r^{-2}\,Y_1{}^0$ to ${\widehat N}_{Schw}$, where $c$ is a constant, $Y_1{}^0$ stands for the spherical harmonics with $\ell=1$ and $m=0$.
-Accordingly, the new lapse is
+It is important to emphasize that no assumption was made anywhere in our analysis concerning the sign of the scalar curvature of the constructed three-spaces.
+The reader may doubt if \eqref{eq: prop2} or \eqref{eq: GQLM2-cond} hold then.
+The following example demonstrates that these relations hold even if the scalar curvature becomes negative on parts of the foliating two-surfaces. \begin{example*} Consider first a $t_{Schw}=const$ timeslice of a Schwarzschild spacetime of mass $M$.
+Such a $t_{Schw}=const$ timeslice spans from the bifurcation surface to spacelike infinity, and it is also foliated by the $r=const\,(\geq 2M)$ metric spheres.
+The latter is, indeed, a quasi-spherical foliation such that ${}^{{}^{(3)}} -1mm R_{Schw}=0$, and such that ${\widehat \gamma}_{AB}=r^2\,{\interior \gamma}_{AB}$, $\widehat N{}^A_{Schw}=0$ and ${\widehat N}_{Schw}= 1/\sqrt{1-2M/r}$.
+The desired Riemannian three-metric is constructed by adding the term $c\,M^2\,r^{-2}\,Y_1{}^0$ to ${\widehat N}_{Schw}$, where $c$ is a constant and $Y_1{}^0$ stands for the spherical harmonics, with $\ell=1$ and $m=0$.
+Accordingly, the constructed Riemannian three-metric on $\Sigma$\,\footnote{Here $\Sigma$ is a shortcut for the $t_{Schw}=const$ timeslice.} is determined via the relations